 ‘Darling, you have no idea what’s possible.’

-Indeed, Hela, the bewitching and Vampira evoking goddess of Death-played by Cate Blanchett-who overwhelmed the hapless defenders of Asgard with carefree abandon and took over the implicitly Hollywood linked city with familiar confidence and fearlessness to become its new Queen was implicitly linked to the reigning Queen of Hollywood her equally violent and death dealing film art throughout the film.
-Heck, Hela even crushed Mjolnir, the mighty and phallic hammer of her younger brother, Thor-played by Chris Hemsworth-with an ironically casual insouciance-yipe!
-It was a fitting link, given that the tall, blonde, bearded and lightning storm commanding Thor had been implicitly linked to the equally tall, once blonde, bearded and Lightstorm Entertainment commanding Cameron since the allegorical and implicitly Cameron satirizing Kenneth Branagh film, THOR (2011), and given that Bigelow took the 2009 Oscars for Best Director and Best Picture from Cameron and his twilit and allegorical epic, AVATAR (2009).
-While fitting, it was also quite a change for Bigelow, since she was implicitly linked to the equally fearless but more sweet and virtuous Asgard warrioress, Sif-played by Jaimie Alexander-in THOR and in the allegorical and implicitly Cameron satirizing Alan Taylor film, THOR: THE DARK WORLD (2014).
+Indeed, Hela, the bewitching and Vampira evoking goddess of Death-played by Cate Blanchett-who overwhelmed the hapless defenders of Asgard with carefree abandon and took over the implicitly Hollywood linked city with familiar confidence and fearlessness to become its new Queen after she was released from imprisonment by the death of the implicitly Stanley Kubrick linked Odin-played by Sir Anthony Hopkins-was implicitly linked throughout the film to the reigning Oscar winning Queen of Hollywood and her equally violent and death dealing film art-exceptional film art that, alas, usually died in the Temple Theatre and at the box office-particularly NEAR DARK.
+This deadly implication was affirmed by the sight and sound of Hela crushing Mjolnir, the mighty and phallic hammer of her implicitly Cameron linked younger brother, Thor-played by Chris Hemsworth-with an ironically cool and casual insouciance, reminding us that Bigelow took the Best Director and Best Picture Oscars from Cameron and his twilit and allegorical Zonebusting epic, AVATAR (2009), in 2009.

-Significantly, Hela even had the cool courage to take on the huge and devilish Surtur-voiced by the John Vernon evoking Clancy Brown-when he was resurrected by Tom Hiddleston’s implicitly Spielberg linked Loki, in the end.
+Significantly, Hela even had the cool courage to take on the huge, cranky, all CGI and devilish Surtur-voiced by the John Vernon evoking Clancy Brown-when he was resurrected by Tom Hiddleston’s implicitly Spielberg linked Loki, in the end.
 Curiously, Surtur was a nasty and fiery character whose eagerness to destroy the old Asgardian order and start a new era evoked the equally subtle and bull-in-a-China-shoppe Zonebusting antics of the poor ol’ Gardevil, implying that a part of that sub-genre of the dread Zone Wars wryly referred to as ‘Cinema Garite’ was THOR: RAGNORAK.
 Indeed, to implicitly affirm that possibility, Gardevil and Ragnorak were both eight letter three syllable words with three letters for both the first and second syllables and two letters for the third syllable.
-At any rate, with Bigelow implicitly satirized in THOR: RAGNORAK, even Haka chanting half-Maori film artists implicitly affirmed that the film art loving and blockbuster beast thrashing Bigelow was the Fearless.
+While financially understandable, the link of Bigelow to Hela was ironic, given that Disney allowed Kennedy to remain as head of Lucasfilm/ILM when they were purchased from Lucas, and that as one of the four people most responsible for the three deaths in the TZ disaster, and as a woman who had spent her life producing and promoting beastly blockbuster filmmercials for movie tie-in merchandise rather than true film art for film art’s sake like Bigelow, Kennedy was the true Wicked Goddess of Death, and that Bigelow, who had never had any fatalities on her CGI eschewing, action packed and stunt filled sets, and had not abandoned film art for film art’s sake no matter how much criticism was hurled at her or how badly her film art had died at the box office, was a Good Goddess of Life best known as the Fearless.

 Gibson, William.
 Burning Chrome.
 New York: Eos, 2003.